B0neh3ad/algorithm-with-regular-math/README.md

 # algorithm-with-regular-math
-Introduce algorithms and mathmatical theorems for students who have learned math in regular curriculum
+Introduce algorithms and mathmatical theorems for students who have learned math in regular curriculum.